SUSTAINABLE LUMIERE

 Power:

-We select our power sources through the industry Best Practice Power Pyramid:
+We select our power sources based on the Power Hierarchy:

-• Our first choice is to power elements through the grid, with Durham County Council and other landowning partners operating exclusively from green energy sources
+• Our first choice is to power elements through the grid, with power provided exclusively from green energy sources.

-• Where suitable hard-wired power isn’t available, we source battery power where possible.
-Solar-powered batteries are our first choice here
+• Where suitable hard-wired power isn’t available, battery power and solar powered batteries are sourced where possible.

-• We only use Stage V generators as a last resort, which are run on HVO fuel to provide the cleanest available option
+• We only use generators as a last resort, which are run on HVO fuel to provide the cleanest available option.
+We also use batteries and generators in combination to ensure that when generators are in use, they are running at maximum efficiency and as little as possible.

-• We reduce the power requirements of installations through the use of up-to-date equipment using LED technology where possible
+• We reduce power requirements of installations through the use of up-to-date equipment using LED technology where possible.

 Procurement of materials:

-• The Lumiere programme includes a combination of existing touring works and new commissions.
-In the case of new commissions, we ask artists to source materials responsibly and commit to giving artworks a future life as part of the circular economy, either through future touring or the reuse of the component parts.
+• The Lumiere programme will include a combination of existing touring works and new commissions.
+In the case of new commissions, artists pledge to support Artichoke’s sustainability goals by using materials responsibly and ensuring works produced will have a future life in the circular economy through touring or the reuse of the component parts.

-• Reduce production of printed materials and print with water-based inks and on FSC-accredited paper
+• We reduce production of printed materials and print with water-based inks and on FSC-accredited paper.

 Ecology: